-Some people with Celiac disease have said that glutamine helps reduce some of the symptoms while others say that they are sensitive to the amino acid.
-According to Marjorie Geisner, RD, while in theory, glutamine may help some people, “when in doubt, leave it out”.
+Some people with Celiac disease have said that glutamine helps reduce some symptoms, while others say they are sensitive to the amino acid.
+According to Marjorie Geisner, RD, while in theory, glutamine may help some people, “when in doubt, leave it out.”

 Remember that glutamine is a non-essential amino acid.
 You and I make this stuff!
 Yes, under some circumstances, the amino acid may help bolster the immune systems of those engaged in hard-core exercise, most people do not work out enough to benefit from glutamine supplements.

 See the review of glutamine for more insights.